Gustavia - Philipsburg

 Ferries to St Martin

-Gustavia Philipsburg ferry prices typically range between 61.21 €* and 249.7 €*.
-The average price is typically 120.0 €*.
-The cheapest Gustavia Philipsburg ferry prices start from 60.0 €*.
-The average price for a foot passenger is 120.0 €*.
+Gustavia Philipsburg ferry prices typically range between 60€* and 252€*.
+The average price is typically 120€*.
+The cheapest Gustavia Philipsburg ferry prices start from 60€*.
+The average price for a foot passenger is 120€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 February 2026.

 The distance between Gustavia to Philipsburg is approximately 13.8 miles (22.2km) or 12.0 nautical miles.

-No, ferry operators currently do not allow cars to travel on sailings between Gustavia and Philipsburg
+No, ferry operators currently do not allow cars to travel on sailings between Gustavia and Philipsburg.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with Great Bay Express ferries between Gustavia and Philipsburg.

 Pets are allowed on ferries travelling from Gustavia to Philipsburg with Great Bay Express.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.